LyAhn/ImageNexus/readme.md

 ## License

-This project is yet have a licence attached...
+This project is licensed under the GNU GPL v3 license.